 ww2dbaseThe first line of supply used for this purpose was the Burma Road, a truck route from Lashio, Burma (now Myanmar) to Kunming, China.
 Supplies arrived by ship in Rangoon (now Yangon) in Burma and traveled by rail through Mandalay to Lashio.
 The trip from Lashio into China was too mountainous for a reliable railroad to be built in time to do China any good so a road was cut over the mountains instead.
 Burmese and Chinese laborers built the road with little heavy machinery under extremely primitive and deplorable conditions.
 Construction took place in 1937 and trucks started moving cargo into China in 1938.
 The road was closed down for two months in 1940 for diplomatic reasons but otherwise ran fairly continuously until the Burmese end was overrun by the Japanese in 1942.
 Cutting this line of supply was one of the primary reasons Japan decided to enter Burma.

-ww2dbaseThe overall purpose of the supply effort was to deliver goods to Chunking, China (now Chongqing).
-Chunking was where the supplies were redistributed to final destinations throughout China.
-The Burma Road was built into Kunming where it linked with another road that led to Chunking.
+ww2dbaseThe overall purpose of the supply effort was to deliver goods to Chungking (now Chongqing), China's wartime capital.
+Chungking was where the supplies were redistributed to final destinations throughout China.
+The Burma Road was built into Kunming where it linked with another road that led to Chungking.
 This leg was still in the Himalayan foothills so it also had very mountainous sections.
-The famous series of tight switchback turns known as "24-turns" was on the Kunming-Chunking Road and not the Burma Road as is often thought.
-The Kunming-Chunking Road remained operational throughout the war, even as the changing fortunes of war forced the other legs to adjust how supplies were being delivered to Kunming.
+The famous series of tight switchback turns known as "24-turns" was on the Kunming-Chungking Road and not the Burma Road as is often thought.
+The Kunming-Chungking Road remained operational throughout the war, even as the changing fortunes of war forced the other legs to adjust how supplies were being delivered to Kunming.

 ww2dbaseThe Ledo Road